-1) I would rather not repeat what I already wrote about the real program, AE.
-You can read that review separately to understand what’s really inside the system and why it’s bad in my opinion.
+1) I would rather not repeat what I already wrote about Automatic Edge which is the real “brains” of these programs but you can read that review of it separately to understand what’s really inside the system and why it’s bad in my opinion.

 2) What I would prefer to do in this article is explain how the sneaky funnel of Countdown to Profits works.